Life is full of worries and problems. They affect our emotions and faith. We may not know how to cope or where to get help.

 Who Are Pastoral Counselors?

-Pastoral counselors may work as clinicians in:
+Pastoral counselors may work in:

 Private and group practices